-The Fund's stock selection process relies on quantitative techniques and a qualitative overlay.
+The Fund's investment selection process generally relies on quantitative techniques.
+From time to time the Investment Adviser may, in its discretion, also utilize a qualitative overlay.
 As a result of the qualitative overlay, the Fund's investments may not correspond to those generated by the Investment Adviser's proprietary models.
 The Fund may make investment decisions that deviate from those generated by the Investment Adviser's proprietary models, at the discretion of the Investment Adviser, for a number of reasons including, but not limited to, corporate actions (e.g., reorganizations, mergers and buy-outs), industry events and/or trading liquidity.
 In addition, the Investment Adviser may, in its discretion, make changes to its quantitative techniques, or use other quantitative techniques based on the Investment Adviser's proprietary research.
+The Investment Adviser employs a dynamic investment process that considers a wide range of indicators and risks, and no one indicator, risk or consideration is determinative.
 For additional information, please consult the Fund's SAI.